microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Listening for Fluid changes

-Fluid data needs to be fetched each time that the value changes.
-The app can listening for changes on any DDS, and call an update method each time that the event fires.
-Below `updateDice` is being called each time the `valueChanged` event fires on the `SharedMap`.
+The value returned from `diceMap.get("value")` is only a snapshot in time.
+To keep the data up to date as it changes an event listener is set on the `diceMap` to call `updateDice` each time that the `valueChanged` event is fired.
+Visit each DDSes docs to see a list of events and the values passed to those events.

 ```js
     diceMap.on("valueChanged", () => updateDice());